aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

             self.part2.plumb(depths)

-(I was a little surprised that no stack overflows bit me with this code, at least not in compiling a program the size of the compiler itself.
+(I was a little surprised that no stack overflows bit me with this code, at least not in compiling a program the size of Tailbiter itself.
 I did not deliberately try to keep the chains balanced.)